 The Space Race Started Here

-America’s space program was born on the sunny coast of Florida at Cape Canaveral Air Force Station in 1950.
-Before NASA built Kennedy Space Center, rockets soared into Earth orbit from a complex of 41 launch pads meant to propel America into the future, courtesy of the U.S. Air Force.
-Visitors can tour this historic military site, including launch complexes where Alan Shepard and the rest of the Mercury 7 blasted into orbit and Project Gemini's two-person launches helped us learn how to send astronauts to the moon.
+America’s space program was born on the sunny coast of Florida at (what was then) Cape Canaveral Air Force Station in 1950.
+Before NASA built Kennedy Space Center, rockets soared into Earth's orbit from an extensive complex of launch pads meant to propel America into the future, courtesy of the U.S. Air Force.
+Visitors can tour this historic military site now known as Cape Canaveral Space Force Station, including launch complexes where Alan Shepard and the rest of the Mercury 7 astronauts blasted into space and Project Gemini's two-person launches helped us learn how to send astronauts to the Moon.

 - Moon Rock Cafe available at Apollo/Saturn V Center